Mukuni village association to Victoria Falls

-The Victoria Falls, one of the seven natural wonders of the world, is a world heritage site.
-I thought it might be of interest for people to know about the history that connects the Falls with Mukuni Village.
+The Victoria Falls, one of the seven natural wonders of the world, is a World Heritage Site and a must for anyone visiting Zambia.
+This major tourist attraction has a history that connects the Victoria Falls with Mukuni Village.

 Bene Mukuni Kingdom is the permanent traditional headquarters of the Leya people.
 It is one of the largest of its kind in Africa and is unique in having two palaces, Lumpasa for the male ruler and Nanjina for the female co-ruler.